rob-moore/meanTodo/readme.md

 ## About this app
 TBD

+## Boilerplate
+This repository can also be used as a boilerplate to start new projects on.

 ## Installation
 In order to run this app on your local machine you'll need to do the following: